gilnam74/vex-sneppet/Python.md

 win = MyWidget()
 win.show()
 ```
 You should have your window opened.

-Now, let's add some functionality to our UI to create a tool.
+It might seem scary for those who never try programming in Houdini so let's create a simple tool step by step with a detail explanation.

-#### Create Basic Example tool
+### Create Basic Example Tool
 This tool will create an empty geometry node with a certain name in the root of the current scene.
 Not an outstanding functionality but quite nice to get started to build your own custom tools.
 Besides a huge amount of video tutorials starts from creating a geometry node, diving inside, deleting File node and creating a grid, while you can do the same by CTR + click on Grid shelf tool.
 So might be useful in some cases.

 We will run the code from Python Source Editor while developing necessary functionality.
 After tool would be ready we will set up launching it as a Shelf Tool.